Cincinnati vs. Xavier: Sportsbook promo codes, odds, spread, over/under - December 9

 Cincinnati vs. Xavier Betting Trends

-- Cincinnati has compiled a 4-3-0 record against the spread this year.
+- Cincinnati has covered four times in seven matchups with a spread this season.

+- Bearcats games have gone over the point total five out of seven times this season.

-- The Musketeers and their opponents have combined to hit the over four out of eight times this season.
+- Musketeers games have hit the over four out of eight times this season.

 Check out all the futures bets available at BetMGM!